The German killer nurse who took himself for God

-The man accused of being post-war Germany's most prolific serial killer was known to colleagues as a "nice guy" who did little to arouse suspicion until well into his murder spree.
+The man believed to be post-war Germany's worst serial killer was known to colleagues as a "nice guy" who did little to arouse suspicion until well into his murder spree.

+A court in the northern city of Oldenburg sentenced Niels Hoegel, 42, a heavy-set, second-generation caregiver, to life for murdering 85 patients.

 Hoegel has admitted to injecting patients with drugs that cause heart failure or circulatory collapse so he could then try to revive them and, when successful, shine as a saviour before his medical peers and superiors.

-The dangerous game left at least around 100 patients dead, according to the charges against him.
-However, police say the actual number could be more than 200.
+The dangerous game left at least 85 people dead, the court found.
+However police say the actual number could be more than 200.

-The current trial is Hoegel's third since 2015 related to the deaths at clinics where he worked.
+The current trial was Hoegel's third since 2008 related to the deaths at clinics where he worked.

-He was found guilty in two earlier trials and sentenced to 15 years in prison, but investigators pressed on with toxicology tests on dozens more exhumed bodies.
+He was found guilty in the two earlier trials and sentenced to life in prison, but investigators pressed on with toxicology tests on dozens more exhumed bodies.

-Hoegel has admitted to committing 43 murders with certainty but said he had serious memory gaps in dozens of other instances.
+Hoegel has admitted to committing 43 murders but said he had serious memory gaps in dozens of other instances.

 He offered his victims' families an apology during extensive testimony.